 Pictured to the right is the detail on a Finnish Model 28/30.
 The S within a gear is the mark for SAKO, who built the barrel.
 S.K.Y. is the mark for the Civil Guard, who adopted the M28/30.
 The serial number is next.
 All Mosin-Nagants are unusual in that the serial number is found on the barrel, not on the receiver.
 1936 is the year this rifle was built.
 Note below the date is the polygonally-shaped receiver.
 Although the Finns rebuilt some round receivered M91/30s, which were strictly Soviet manufacture, the vast majority of Finnish rifles used these older polygonal receivers.

 Your comments or questions are invited.
-My thanks to friend Mike Davies for giving me the idea to jot down a few thoughts on this subject.
+My friend, the late Mike Davies, originally gave me the idea to jot down a few thoughts on this subject.